ndk/kubernetes-ingress/docs/content/app-protect-dos/configuration.md

 }
 ```

-You would add define that config in the `spec` of your `APDosLogConf` resource as follows:
+You would add that config in the `spec` of your `APDosLogConf` resource as follows:

 ```yaml
 apiVersion: appprotectdos.f5.com/v1beta1